sippy/b2bua/README.md

 ## Features

-- 5,000-10,000 simultaneous sessions per server;
+- 5,000-10,000 simultaneous sessions per server
-- 150-400 call setups/tear-downs per second;
+- 150-400 call setups/tear-downs per second
-- Real-time calls control and call data records (CDRs) generation;
+- Real-time calls control and call data records (CDRs) generation
-- Optional ability to use (Sippy RTPproxy)[https://github.com/sippy/rtpproxy] for media relaying;
+- Optional ability to use [Sippy RTPproxy](https://github.com/sippy/rtpproxy) for media relaying
-- Optional ability to perform Cisco-compatible RADIUS AAA (Authentication, Authorization and Accounting);
+- Optional ability to perform Cisco-compatible RADIUS AAA (Authentication, Authorization and Accounting)
-- RFC3261 compliance;
+- RFC3261 compliance
-- Seamless compatibility with majority of popular SIP software and hardware on the market today;
+- Seamless compatibility with majority of popular SIP software and hardware on the market today
-- Robustness and Resilience;
+- Robustness and Resilience
-- Simple and clean, yet flexible, internal design making implementing new features and services easy;
+- Simple and clean, yet flexible, internal design making implementing new features and services easy
-- Sippy B2BUA could be easily combined with other Open Source software, such as SIP Express Router / OpenSIPS to build complete softswitch solution.
+- Sippy B2BUA could be easily combined with other Open Source software, such as SIP Express Router / OpenSIPS to build complete softswitch solution

 ## Installation